chrismalcolm/jspec/README.md

 TODO
-does version for extension work? need J{SEC other errors of (pretty fials internally and if indent is not whitespace) githuv actions with tox fix badge document mention 0 dependencies (pure python) (aside from unit tests) powerful publish
+does version for extension work? fix badge document mention 0 dependencies (pure python) (aside from unit tests) powerful publish